ucu-computer-science/MedButton/firmware/README.md

 ![Connection guidance](pics/module_mp4_connection.png)

-- On your PC, open terminal for `115200` baudrate and standard settings
+- Open a terminal program, set baud rate to 115200, and connect to the port to which the programmer is connected.
-- You are done!
-Feel free to build and debug your project.
+- Run `main.c` to debug your project.